Are you undecided about choosing WordPress vs Joomla? Here’s a point-by-point comparison to find out the features of the two platforms.

 How common is it?

-Let’s start this WordPress vs Joomla comparison by going to see how many sites use these two CMSs.
+Let’s start this WordPress vs Joomla comparison by seeing how many sites use these two CMSs.

-When deciding whether WordPress or Joomla is better, of course, you cannot base it on how widely one or the other CMS is used.
+Of course, you cannot decide whether WordPress or Joomla is better, based on how widely one or the other CMS is used.
 Nevertheless, the spread of the two platforms can give you an indication.

 In any case, WordPress and Joomla are among the most popular and widely used content management systems (CMS).